awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 + [Instance Metrics](#es-managedomains-cloudwatchmetrics-instance-metrics)

 **Note**
-The service archives the metrics for two weeks before discarding them\.
+The service archives metrics for two weeks before discarding them\.

 ### Cluster Metrics<a name="es-managedomains-cloudwatchmetrics-cluster-metrics"></a>